hotsoup1415/paideia.github.io/content/_index.md

           url: ''
         - date_end: ''
           date_start: '2024-01-01'
-          description: 'Coauthored an abstract about model, machine-learning based ways to predict storms that is expected to be presented at the 2023 American Geophysical Union meeting'
+          description: 'Coauthored an abstract about model, machine-learning based ways to predict and detect storms that is expected to be presented at the 2023 American Geophysical Union meeting'
           icon: #datacamp
           organization: AGU
           organization_url: https://www.agu.org/